JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/index.md

 ## Preallocating

-All solvers in RegularizedOptimization.jl have **in-place versions**.
+All solvers in RegularizedOptimization.jl have in-place versions.
 Users can preallocate a workspace and reuse it across solves to avoid memory allocations, which is useful in repetitive scenarios.

 ---